 - Arbitrarily Large Bank Account: The Martin family is already rich, but when they start selling Andrew's creations, he becomes incredibly rich.
 He is taking orders years in advance and doesn't have to worry about the cost of anything.
 This is used as a way to avoid setting specific prices on anything.

 - Artificial Limbs: In order to become more human, Andrew Martin designs more and more prosthetics.
-He starts with a simple stomach system and builds more from there, with realistic skin, and eventually a replacement brain.
+He starts with a simple stomach system and builds more from there, with realistic skin, and eventually sophisticated organs.
 He replaces all of his metal with organic imitations.

 - Become a Real Boy: Andrew Martin was originally an NDR model robot, but he wanted to become human for many years.
-The line that finally convinces the World Congress to grant him recognition as a human is when he replaces his platinum-iridium positronic brain with a new brain that would quickly deteriorate and kill him.
+The line that finally convinces the World Congress to grant him recognition as a human is when he alters his platinum-iridium positronic brain so that its potential will slowly drain away, killing him.

 - Big Fancy House: The Martin family has a large residence due to Sir being a rich man working for the Regional Legislature.
 Even more impressive in the movie where you can see it (Dr Asimov's Beige Prose gets in the way of Spectacle like this).

 - Colonized Solar System: Not much is mentioned regarding how extensively colonies have developed, but the one on the moon hosts tourist destinations and an active art scene.